 Respite Care 607-05-70-45-20-01

 Throughout the life of the case, managing safety and providing service is achieved by ongoing engagement and assessment conducted by the agency.
-Respite care is defined as a pre-planned arrangement available to a parent/caregiver who needs temporary relief care for a child who requires time-limited supervision and support by an eligible respite care provider.
+Respite care is defined as a pre-planned arrangement available to a parent/caregiver who needs temporary relief care for a child with special medical, emotional, or behavioral needs who requires time-limited supervision and support by an eligible respite care provider.
 Children may require additional support to maintain stability in their primary placement and respite care is a service the agency can consider.
 Respite care can be a highly effective reasonable effort to prevent removal from the home.

 Eligible Children